LIT-Protocol/developer-guides-code/account-abstraction/google/README.md

 This directory contains a code example demonstrating how to implement Google OAuth in your web application.
 This example:

-1. Connects to the Lit network.
-2. Initializes the `LitAuthClient` and `GoogleProvider`.
+1. Initializes the `LitAuthClient` and `GoogleProvider`.
-3. Checks if the user is already authenticated with Google.
+2. Checks if the user is already authenticated with Google.
-4. If not, it calls the `signIn()` method to begin the authentication flow.
+3. If not, it calls the `signIn()` method to begin the authentication flow.
-5. Authenticates the user by calling the `authenticate()` method, which returns an `AuthMethod` object.
+4. Authenticates the user by calling the `authenticate()` method, which returns an `AuthMethod` object.

 ### Running the Example